 The following sites provide a variety on information on Mercury as well as the other planets.
 In addition to information and images of each planet, you will also find overviews of the history and mythology of the planets.

-The Nine Planets is an overview of the history, mythology, and current scientific knowledge of each of the planets and moons in our Solar System.
+This website contains an overview of the history, mythology, and current scientific knowledge of each of the planets, some dwarf planets, and moons in our Solar System.
 Each page has text and images, some have sounds and movies; most provide references to additional related information.

 The National Space Science Data Center (NSSDC) is NASA’s archive for lunar and planetary data and images.
 This site contains information on all nine planets, as well as some on comets and asteroids.
 You will find planetary fact sheets along with plenty of images.

 PhotoJournal: NASA’s Image Access

 This JPL site contains a collection of many of the best images from NASA’s planetary exploration program.
 You can search the database of images by target (e.g. a moon of the Planet or the Planet), mission, spacecraft, or instrument as well as see a list of all database entries for each planet.
 Images include detailed captions.

 Search this site for present and past pictures from the Hubble Space Telescope.
 You will also find movies and animations.

 Solar System Exploration

 Compare two planets or bodies of your choice using this chart, presented by NASA.
 You can also use the left menu to select a planet or solar system body to learn about in greater detail.